DIADesignGuild/game-studio/Game Studio Proposal.md

 **For the game.** Everything we do’s for the good of the game.
 Always.
 Since we’re a UX-focused guild, factors such as players/users, interaction, and experience call to us as higher powers.

 **Experimenting.** We have fun making games, which means we gladly experiment.
-Games as tools, audio-only games for the blind, and any other unusual concepts are welcome here.
-After all, adventure is out there.
+We welcome all types of games: games as tools, audio-only games, TTRPG, etc.

 **Constraints.** Constraints are our bread and butter.
 We approach game making with a DIY mentality, a focus on rapid prototyping and iteration, and limited-scopes.